mindspore-ai/models/official/cv/mobilenetv2/README.md

 `CKPT_PATH` `FREEZE_LAYER` and `FILTER_HEAD` are optional, when set `CKPT_PATH`, `FREEZE_LAYER` must be set. `FREEZE_LAYER` should be in ["none", "backbone"], and if you set `FREEZE_LAYER`="backbone", the parameter in backbone will be freezed when training and the parameter in head will not be load from checkpoint. if `FILTER_HEAD`=True, the parameter in head will not be load from checkpoint.

-> RANK_TABLE_FILE is HCCL configuration file when running on Ascend.
-> If you run stand alone please set `RANK_TABLE_FILE=None`.
-> The common restrictions on using the distributed service are as follows.
-For details, see the HCCL documentation.
->
-> - In a single-node system, a cluster of 1, 2, 4, or 8 devices is supported.
-In a multi-node system, a cluster of 8 x N devices is supported.
-> - Each host has four devices numbered 0 to 3 and four devices numbered 4 to 7 deployed on two different networks.
-During training of 2 or 4 devices, the devices must be connected and clusters cannot be created across networks.

 ### Launch

 ```shell